How to Set Up a Working Schedule with your Virtual Assistant

 Here are some tools that will help:

-You will not have to worry about losing them in an email chain (because let’s be honest here − there are so many emails.
+• Slack – A messaging app for teams or businesses that allows users to create private channels.
+Here, they can easily communicate and share files and documents.
+You will not have to worry about losing them in an email chain (because there are so many emails.
 You will want to keep your emails, storing them as confidential information).

+• Microsoft Teams—This collaboration and communication tool integrates various Microsoft products, including Office 365.
 It works similarly to Slack, offering file sharing and real-time messaging.

-It offers real-time messaging, file-sharing, and integration with other devices; and is designed to encourage thoughtful focused communication.
+• Twist—This communication tool strongly focuses on asynchronous communication, reducing interruptions.
+It offers real-time messaging, file sharing, and integration with other devices and is designed to encourage thoughtful, focused communication.

+• Flock – This is a team communication and collaboration platform that underlines security and privacy.
 It offers real-time messaging, file sharing, and integration with other tools and has various security features to protect sensitive data.

-Make use of checklists, templates, and scripts
+Make use of checklists, templates, and scripts.

 If you want a functioning working schedule, create checklists, templates, and scripts for specific activities that must be repeated frequently.
 Checklists are great for tasks that must be completed regularly.